nanocurrency/nano-docs/docs/running-a-node/overview.md

 Currently, nodes with at least 0.1% of voting weight (133,248.061999106 Nano) delegated to them participate more broadly in network consensus because they send votes to their peers which are subsequently rebroadcast.
 With the ability for any user on the network to redelegate their voting weight, even a node with no weight today can become a rebroadcasting node over time.

 ### Non-rebroadcasting Representative Nodes
-Nodes with less than 0.1% of voting weight will validate and vote on transactions seen on the network however other peers on the network will not rebroadcast their votes.
+Nodes with less than 0.1% of voting weight will validate and vote on transactions seen on the network; however, other peers on the network will not rebroadcast their votes.

 ## Resources and ongoing maintenance
 Nodes consume CPU, RAM, disk IO and bandwidth IO resources, all of which come at a cost.
 In order to keep the node participating and in-sync, the recommended specifications for machines based on node type below should be followed.